PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

     Include any noteworthy points like “highest throughput at 13:00 was 50 req/sec” etc.
 *   **Anomalies and Alerts**: List the anomalies found.
 This includes errors or unusual events.
 Each anomaly entry might include a timestamp, the service/component, and a description.
 For example: “[Service B] 2025-06-01 12:31:45 – Anomaly: Out-of-memory error occurred, not seen in prior logs.
 This indicates a potential memory leak.”
 If multiple anomalies were of the same type, note the count (or group them) to avoid repetition.
 *   **Correlation Insights**: If the analysis found cross-service issues (like a cascade of failures across services), describe those.
 E.g., “A timeout in Service A at 12:31 led to a user-facing error in Service B (correlated via trace ID 1234).”
 These narrative insights can be output by the AI (you can prompt it to explain an anomalous sequence) or constructed from the data collected.
 *   **Frequent Patterns / Tags**: If tagging was done, show the results.
 For instance: “Log Categories: 5 database errors, 3 authentication failures, 20 timeouts, 50 successful operations.”
 You can highlight if any category spiked abnormally.
-This gives readers an understanding of what kinds of events dominate the logs.
+This gives readers an understanding of what types of events dominate the logs.
 *   **Recommendations**: The tool might also output suggestions if applicable.
 For example, if error rate is high, it might suggest investigating a specific service or scaling resources.
 This can be hard-coded logic or even an AI-generated suggestion (prompt the LLM: “Given the above findings, suggest possible actions to take.”).

 ### 25. Formatting and Clarity